Basis of preparation

 Corbion has a process in place to identify all assets and liabilities acquired, including intangible fixed assets.
 The judgments made in identifying all acquired assets, determining the estimated fair value assigned to each class of assets acquired and liabilities assumed, as well as asset lives, can materially impact the results of operations.
 Estimated fair values are based on information available around the acquisition date and on expectations and assumptions of anticipated discounted cash flows that have been assessed as reasonable by Corbion.

-Every year, Corbion tests the goodwill based on the higher of fair value less cost to sell and the value-in-use method.
+Every year, Corbion tests the goodwill for impairment based on the higher of fair value less cost to sell and the value-in-use method.
 The value in use is calculated on the basis of estimates and judgments of the expected cash flows which are discounted on a WACC basis.
-For a description of the main estimates, valuation assumptions, and a sensitivity analysis of the applied assumptions
+For a description of the main estimates, valuation assumptions, and a sensitivity analysis of the applied assumptions see Note 12.

 Valuation and impairment testing (in)tangible fixed assets

-(In)tangible fixed assets are tested for sustained impairment if there is an indication of possible impairment, for intangible assets with indefinite useful lives or if an intangible asset is not yet available for use.
+(In)tangible fixed assets are tested for sustained impairment if there is an indication of possible impairment.
+This applies to intangible assets with indefinite useful lives or assets not yet available for use.
 A key factor is the recoverable amount which is calculated on the basis of estimates and assumptions of anticipated discounted cash flows, on the one hand, and an estimate of the fair value less cost to sell, on the other.

 Pension and early-retirement schemes